Harmonic model predictive control for tracking sinusoidal references and its application to trajectory tracking: Tracking arbitrary references

 \section{Tracking arbitrary references}

-The problem of tracking generic references using MPC has received some attention from the control community \cite{kohler_nonlinear_2020}.
-In this section we discuss the application of the proposed HMPC formulation to this paradigm, where we no longer assume that the reference $(\xr(t), \ur(t))$ describes a harmonic signal (see Definition~\ref{def:harmonic}), although we do assume that is satisfies the system dynamics i.e., $\xr(t+1) = A \xr(t) + B \ur(t)$, $\forall t$.
+In this section we discuss the application of HMPC~\eqref{eq:HMPC} to tracking generic references, i.e., we no longer assume that the reference $(\xr(\cdot), \ur(\cdot))$ describes a harmonic signal (see Definition~\ref{def:harmonic}), although we do assume that is satisfies the system dynamics, i.e., $\xr(t+1) = A \xr(t) + B \ur(t)$, $\forall t$.

-In general, the HMPC formulation will not be able to track the reference $\xr$ due to the use of a single-harmonic artificial reference, i.e., a harmonic signal with a single frequency $w$.
+In general, HMPC will not be able to track the reference $\xr(\cdot)$ due to the use of a single-harmonic artificial reference, i.e., a harmonic signal with a single frequency $w$.
 However, we find that it is often able to track a suitably selected output $y_r = C \xr$.
-To do so, we propose the following method: at each sample time, a local harmonic approximation $(\tilde{x}_r(t), \tilde{u}_r(t))$ of the reference $(\xr(t), \ur(t))$ is computed, which is used as the reference for the HMPC formulation.
-The local harmonic approximation $(\tilde{x}_r, \tilde{u}_r)$ is computed to satisfy
+To do so, we propose the following method: at each sample time $t$, a local harmonic approximation $(\tilde{x}_r(t), \tilde{u}_r(t))$ of the reference $(\xr(t), \ur(t))$ is computed to satisfy

-where $a'(t)$ is the time-derivative of $a$ evaluated at time $t$.
-That is, the value and time-derivatives of the reference and its local approximation coincide at the current time $t$ and in $N$ sample times, where we recall that $N$ is the prediction horizon of the HMPC formulation.
-We find that the best choice of $w$ in this paradigm is to follow the guidelines from \cite[\S VI]{krupa_harmonic_2022}, i.e., $w$ is selected to provide a sufficiently large input-to-state gain on the elements of $y_r$.
+where $a'(t)$ is the time-derivative of $a$ evaluated at time $t$, and is provided as the reference to the HMPC controller.
+The objective is to obtain a local reference that provides a good approximation of the desired reference trajectory $(\xr(\cdot), \ur(\cdot))$ between the current sample time $t$ and $t+N$.
+We find that the best choice of $w$ is to follow the guidelines from \cite[\S VI]{krupa_harmonic_2022}.